alukach/unofficial-guide-to-canadian-immigration/index.md

          * [N/A] [Statutory Declaration of Common-law Union (IMM 5409)](http://www.cic.gc.ca/english/pdf/kits/forms/IMM5409E.pdf)
          * [N/A] [Use of a Representative (IMM 5476)](http://www.cic.gc.ca/english/pdf/kits/forms/IMM5476E.pdf)
          * [Receipt (IMM 5401)](http://www.cic.gc.ca/english/information/fees/index.asp)
-         * Pro-tip: When filling out applications, if a section does not apply to you, write â€œNot Applicableâ€ or â€œNAâ€
+         * _Pro-tip: When filling out applications, if a section does not apply to you, write "Not Applicable" or "NA"_
       * Pay the Fees
          * Processing (pay when applying):
             * Sponsor: $75